P0103 purpose code: Complete guide to advance export payments India

 Mistake 3: Incomplete documentation

-The error: Exporter provides only a proforma invoice without export contract or SWIFT copy.
+The error: The exporter provides only a proforma invoice without an export contract or a SWIFT copy.

-The fix: Prepare full document set before requesting payment.
+The fix: Prepare a full document set before requesting payment.
 Keep everything ready for bank verification.

 Mistake 4: Date inconsistencies

-The error: Proforma invoice dated March 15, but advance payment arrives March 10.
-Or shipping bill dated before payment date in eBRC.
+This is the error: Proforma invoice dated March 15, but the advance payment arrived on March 10.
+Or the shipping bill dated before the payment date in eBRC.

-Why it's wrong: Dates must follow logical sequence.
-You can't receive advance payment before creating an invoice.
-You can't claim advance if shipping happened first.
+Why it'a s wrong: Dates must follow a logical sequence.
+You can't receive an advance payment until you create an invoice.
+You can't claim an advance if shipping happened first.

-The fix: Double-check all dates before submitting documents.
-Payment date should be between invoice date and shipping date.
+The fix: Double-check all dates and payment documents.
+The payment date should be between the invoice date and the shipping date.

-Mistake 5: Not informing buyer about purpose code
+Mistake 5: Not informing the buyer about the purpose code

-The error: Exporter assumes buyer knows the correct purpose code.
-Buyer sends money with wrong code or no code.
+The error: Exporter assumes the buyer knows the correct purpose.
+The buyer sends money with the wrong code or no code at all.

 Why it's wrong: Payment gets stuck in bank verification.
 Can delay receipt by weeks.